Professor of Policy, Governance and Ethics

 |External website link|

-Nada, Professor of Policy, Governance and Ethics and the Head of School, Marketing and Reputation at the Henley Business School, University of Reading.
+Nada, Professor of Policy, Governance and Ethics and the Head of Department, Marketing and Reputation at the Henley Business School, University of Reading.

 She is elected Member of the European Academy of Sciences and Arts and their representative in the UK and Brussels.
 She has also contributed over 90 chapters to international volumes and has published over 190 scholarly articles.
 She has co-authored 23 books.